 Understanding Your Various Legal Options

-A Trust is a legal entity to which you transfer substantially all your assets and formally title them in your Trust instead of your individual name.
-Your assets are held by you as Trustee and administered for your own benefit.
+A Trust is a legal entity to which you transfer substantially all your assets and formally title them in the name of your Trust instead of your individual name.
+Your assets are held by you as Trustee and administered for your own benefit, since you are also the Trust Beneficiary.

 What Are the Most Common Types of Family Trusts?